 Sometimes, you will find that the voltage drops fast as soon as you draw power from the battery.
 If so, the battery is likely bad and needs to be replaced.

-A healthy ATV or UTV battery rated at around 200-400CCA should be able to maintain a voltage of 9,6V or more even under load (at 70°F (21.1°C)).
+A healthy ATV or UTV battery rated at around 200-400CCA should maintain a voltage of 9,6V or more even under load (at 70°F (21.1°C)).
 A 400CCA battery should not drop below 10V.

-Method 1 (Good): Multimeter load test
+Method 1 (Good): Multimeter Load Test

 You will need a multimeter.
 Preferably one that has a max/min function.
 If you use a multimeter without a max min, you may get a false reading, as the display refresh rate cannot keep up to show the actual minimum voltage reading.